T-Mobile 5G came a little after its rivals launched their own networks, but it's here and it's nationwide.

 T-Mobile 5G bands: How they work

 T-Mobile is using what it calls a “layer cake” approach to 5G, turning to different technologies to build out a far-reaching network with improved speeds and latency.
 Thus far, the focus has been on using sub-6GHz spectrum, which has an extensive reach, but only modestly faster speeds than LTE.
-This approach has formed the backbone of the nationwide 5G coverage T-Mobile launched late last year.
+This approach has formed the backbone of the nationwide 5G coverage T-Mobile launched in late 2019.
 (More on that below.)
+T-Mobile calls this coverage Extended Range 5G.

-After its long-delayed merger with Sprint finally closed this year, T-Mobile began repurposing Sprint’s mid-band spectrum into its own network.
+After its long-delayed merger with Sprint finally closed in 2020, T-Mobile began repurposing Sprint’s mid-band spectrum into its own network.
 That’s improving 5G performance in some of the cities that T-Mobile covers.
-"Together with Sprint, we're the only ones who can build 5G with breadth and depth," T-Mobile president and chief operating officer Mike Sievert said at a November 2019 event detailing 5G initiatives under the new T-Mobile.
+"Together with Sprint, we're the only ones who can build 5G with breadth and depth," now-CEO Mike Sievert said at a November 2019 event detailing 5G initiatives under the new T-Mobile.
+This faster coverage is known as Ultra Capacity 5G.

 T-Mobile also is eyeing millimeter wave (mmWave) technology to build out its 5G network, with some coverage in a handful of cities.
-That’s a stark contrast to rival Verizon, which has made mmWave-based 5G the center of its initial 5G rollout efforts.
-As a result, Verizon’s 5G speeds are much faster, but its initial network didn't reach as far as T-Mobile’s.
+That’s a stark contrast to rival Verizon, which made mmWave-based 5G the center of its initial 5G rollout efforts.
+As a result, Verizon’s 5G speeds were much faster during the last, but its initial network didn't reach as far as T-Mobile’s.
+(That's changed somewhat, after Verizon launched nationwide 5G coverage of its own in the fall of 2019.)
 As fast as mmWave is, it can’t penetrate obstacles like walls and windows — that means T-Mobile’s slower network can reach indoors while Verizon’s has a more difficult time.

 T-Mobile 5G coverage map

 T-Mobile’s 5G coverage has only expanded since then, thanks in no small part to to its Sprint acquisition.
-These days, T-Mobile says its 5G signal reaches more than 7,500 cities and towns, covering more than 270 million people.
+These days, T-Mobile says its 5G signal reaches more than 8,300 cities and towns, covering 287million people.
 That makes T-Mobile’s 5G network the largest, as Verizon says its nationwide coverage reaches 230 million people.

 You can see if T-Mobile 5G extends to your part of the U.S. by checking out the carrier’s 5G coverage map.

 After those first two cities, T-Mobile added mid-band 5G coverage in Atlanta, Chicago, Dallas, Houston, Los Angeles and Washington D.C.
-By the end of September, T-Mobile said mid-band coverage was live in 210 cities and towns, giving them a 7.5x improvement over LTE speeds on average.
-T-Mobile is promising to continue that expansion; it certainly delivered in October, nearly doubling the number of of places with 2.5GHz coverage to 410 cities and towns.
+By the end of September 2020, T-Mobile said this Ultra Capacity 5G coverage was live in 210 cities and towns, giving them a 7.5x improvement over LTE speeds on average.
+After the first three months of this year, T-Mobile said its Ultra Capacity 5G coverage reached 125 million people, with plans to go nationwide by the time 2021 draws to a close.

 T-Mobile 5G speed